-On these database pages, we’ve compiled all of the questions answered on the podcast so you can quickly jump around and find the content you’re most interested in.
-You can submit your own questions here.
+On these database pages, we’ve compiled all of the topics discussed and questions answered on the podcast along with time-stamped links, so you can quickly jump around and find the content you’re most interested in.

-You should also subscribe on Apple Podcasts, Google Podcasts, Stitcher, or wherever you get your podcasts to make sure you’re getting new episodes and answers to your questions every week.
+You should also subscribe on Apple Podcasts, Google Podcasts, Stitcher, or wherever you get your podcasts to make sure you’re getting new episodes every week.

 Overview